kabasolo04/Inception/README.md

 ## 🏁 How to start

-Just type `make` / `make all`, and you will have a little display of how to set up and use some commands in order to easily manage the containers.
+Just type `make` / `make all` to see a quick guide on how to set up and manage the containers easily.

 ## 🔑 Set up variables